ArcaOS

 ArcaOS is a proprietary operating system based on OS/2, developed and marketed by Arca Noae, LLC under license from IBM.
 It was first released in 2017 and builds on OS/2 Warp 4.52 by adding support for new hardware, fixing defects and limitations in the operating system, and by including new applications and tools, and includes some Linux/Unix tool compatibility.
-It is targeted at professional users who need to run their OS/2 applications on new hardware, as well as personal users of OS/2.
+It is aimed at users who need to run existing OS/2 applications on current hardware.

-Like OS/2 Warp, ArcaOS is a 32-bit single user, multiprocessing, preemptive multitasking operating system for the x86 architecture.
-It is supported on both physical hardware and virtual machine hypervisors.
+Like OS/2 Warp, ArcaOS is a 32-bit, single-user, preemptive multitasking operating system for the x86 architecture, with support for symmetric multiprocessing; it can run on physical hardware or in a virtual machine.

 Features

 Hardware compatibility

 ArcaOS supports symmetric multiprocessing systems with up to 64 processor cores, although it is recommended to disable hyperthreading.
 As of version 5.0.8, ArcaOS is ACPI 6.1-compliant and includes the 20220331 release of ACPICA.

-While ArcaOS is a 32-bit operating system, it has limited PAE support which allows it to use RAM in excess of 4GB as a RAM disk.
+Although ArcaOS is a 32-bit operating system, it has limited PAE support that allows it to use RAM in excess of 4GB as a RAM disk.

 ArcaOS supports being run as a virtual machine guest inside VirtualBox, VMware ESXi, VMWare Workstation and Microsoft Virtual PC.

+The minimum system requirements for ArcaOS 5.1 are a Pentium Pro or AMD K6 processor, 256MB of RAM, and 2GB of disk space; it can boot on systems with a traditional BIOS or UEFI firmware.

 In addition to the device drivers included with OS/2 Warp 4, ArcaOS includes a variety of drivers developed by Arca Noae, and various third parties: